A Cookham History

 Cromwell Cottages at Cookham Dean are thought to have had Roundhead soldiers billeted there during the Civil War.

-Chequers Inn in Cookham Dean built.
-Said to be run by the Copas family who still farm in the village.
+Chequers Inn in Cookham Dean is built.
+Said to have been run by the Copas family who still farm in the village.

 The Kings Arms was built as a stopping place for the coach running from Reading to Windsor.
 It was formally the Kings Head and was the home of the widow Martha Spott.
 In 1668 she minted her own coinage.